MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-usql-getsimilarity.md

 Namespace: AcademicGraph.NetworkSimilarity

-### Compute similarity score between two entities.
+### Compute the similarity score between two entities.

 ## GetSimilarity(BaseDir, EntityType, Sense, EntityId1, EntityId2)

 Returns a stream with a single row containing the similarity score between two entities using a network similarity resource.
-Score returned is between [-1, 1], with bigger number representing higher similarity.
+Score returned is between [-1, 1], with larger number representing higher similarity.
-If either of the entity IDs are not in the resource file, the retrun stream will be empty.
+If either of the entity IDs are not in the resource file, the return stream will be empty.

 **Parameters**